Skip to Content

 to straighten out the twisting segment with lighted instruments (such as a

-proctoscope or sigmoidoscope).
+proctoscope or sigmoidoscope) or a barium enema.
 But surgery is sometimes needed to fix twisting

 of the intestine.
 Twisting of the sigmoid colon recurs in 25 to 50 out of 100 cases